 For most of US history, it's been against the rules for women to fight in wars, but that didn't stop them from trying.
 While regulations confined women to roles such as nurse, administrator, and cook, a number of badass American women snuck their way onto the battlefield or gained access by alternate means (volunteering as a doctor, for instance) in order to help the cause.

 Deborah Sampson, for example, disguised herself as a man to enlist in the American Revolution.
 Other female war heroes have worked within the rules but with intense courage.
 In some cases, these badass women of war fought against officials in the United States government: one was a Confederate spy; one was a Native American who helped kill Custer.

-Read on to learn about badass American women of war, those who challenged convention and braved death to fight for what they believed was right.
+Read on to learn about badass American women of war - those who challenged convention and braved death to fight for what they believed was right.

-When artilleryman William Hays went to war, his wife Mary tagged along.
-She was a camp follower, doing chores like cooking, caring for the sick, and bringing pitchers of water to cool off soldiers and their cannons during combat, hence the moniker “Molly Pitcher.”(Molly was a nickname for Mary, and other female names starting with M.)
+"Molly Pitcher" is the name of a semi-legendary figure based on the real hero Mary Hays.
+When William Hays went to war in the late 1770s, his wife Mary tagged along.
+She was a camp follower, doing chores like cooking, caring for the sick, and bringing pitchers of water to cool off soldiers and their cannons during combat, hence the moniker “Molly Pitcher.”

 According to the legend of Molly Pitcher, during the Battle of Monmouth, NJ, on July 28, 1778, William Hays collapsed.
 His wife took over and continued operating his cannon, even after a shot from an enemy flew between her legs, ripping away the bottom of her petticoat.
 Years later, Mary Hays was acknowledged for her bravery and received a government pension for her wartime service.